-Monopolization can also occur when two or more organizations join together to leverage their collective market power to control prices or exclude competition.
-Concerns over joint activity that may lead to market power must be brought to the attention of the Chief Legal Officer or CCD prior to engaging in such activity.
+Monopolization can also occur when two or more organizations join together to leverage their collective market power to control prices or exclude

 Although trade associations can be helpful in certain instances, they present unique dangers because of the association with competitors and the risk of disclosing information that may have a negative impact on competition in the market.
 It is always helpful to consult with the Chief Legal Officer or CCD prior to participating in a trade association.